youhosi/nodebb-theme-oxide/README.md

 # Oxide theme for NodeBB

-Oxide Theme is the free theme for NodeBB.
+A theme that is based on the GitHub design.

 ## Screenshot